smritikarn07/Algorithmic-Trading-using-IEX-CLOUD-API/README.md

   * One-Month Price Return

 2. **HQM Score** is calculated to filter stocks in the investing strategy.
-The HQM Score is the arithmetic mean of the 5 momentum percentile scores that we calculated in the last section.
+The HQM Score is the arithmetic mean of the 5 momentum **percentile** scores that we calculated in the last section.
+   Q. Why mean of percentile scores of these metrics and not mean of the metric itself?
+   Ans: The mean of percentile scores is preferred over the mean of the raw metrics because it standardizes the metrics, ensuring they are on the same scale and
+        comparable.
+Each metric has a different scale and significance (e.g., P/E vs. P/B), so averaging raw values would distort the analysis, while percentiles provide a consistent relative ranking across different metrics, offering a balanced comparison.

-3. **Accepting the number of shares** to be invested
+4. **Accepting the number of shares** to be invested
 _Strategy_: Investing in top n-high quality momentum stocks Accepts the number of stocks the investor is wants to invest in, identifying the 'n' best momentum stocks in our universe by sorting the DataFrame on the HQM Score column and dropping all but the top 'n' entries.
 Further, removing the remaining Low-Momentum Stocks

-4.  **Determining the Number of Shares** to Buy based on the HQM Score
+5.  **Determining the Number of Shares** to Buy based on the HQM Score

 ### Quantitative Value Strategy
 **Value investing** refers to investing in the stocks which are cheapest relative to common measures of business value (like earnings or assets).